-Although as of June 30, 2022, many government-imposed restrictions have been lightened or removed, the future impact of the COVID-19 pandemic continues to be highly uncertain.
+As of September 30, 2022, the effects of global macroeconomic and geopolitical uncertainty, including COVID-19 pandemic related factors, on the Company's business, results of operations and financial condition continue to evolve.
 As a result, many of the Company's estimates and assumptions continue to require increased judgment and carry a higher degree of variability and volatility.
 As events continue to evolve and additional information becomes available, the Company's estimates may change materially in the future.